Scarlet shiner: Appearance and anatomy

 Scarlet shiners get their name from the bright coloration of breeding males, who display a vibrant red on their dorsal, caudal, pelvic, anal, and pectoral fins.
 The dorsal fin often has a dark blotch at the front of its base.
 Females and non-breeding males tend to display less distinct coloration on their bodies besides faint red on their fins.
 An adult's average length is 2 to 3 in, with a maximum of 4 in.

-Scarlet shiners can be distinguished from the redfin shiner by the four to eleven saddle bands or tiger stripes over the back and upper sides, which can be seen more clearly on males, and have more slender bodies that are laterally compressed.
+Scarlet shiners can be distinguished from the redfin shiner (L. umbratilis) by the four to eleven saddle bands or tiger stripes over the back and upper sides, which can be seen more clearly on males, and have more slender bodies that are laterally compressed.
 They also have fewer anal fin rays, averaging nine to eleven.
 Non-breeding males and females still have the silver-blue coloration and the typical cryptic coloration of dark on top and lighter white or cream colored belly.
+Breeding males of both species develop tubercles on their heads; however, L. fasciolaris generally does not have tubercles on its cheeks, and the lower jaw bears one row of tubercles versus two in L. umbratilis.